 - Christian Engagement with Islam

-Discipline-based pathway: Choose a focus in Biblical Studies, Christian Theology, Church History, or Practical Theology, and build a pattern of course units around a chosen specialism.
+Discipline-based pathway: Choose a focus in Christian Theology, Church History and build a pattern of course units around a chosen specialism.
 This is particularly valuable for students who are intending to pursue postgraduate research.

 For those who are not near the College, a short, concentrated period of study may be preferable.
 The College has arranged a two-week long period in residence for each course unit preceded by preparation, and succeeded by completion of written work.
 Students electing to follow this distance-learning route may take up to two course units each year, in the two-week Summer term (May/June) and/or the two-week January term.
 The College is also developing a range of weekend and evening options, for those whose employment does not allow study by other means.

 The content and assessment of the part-time mode are identical to the full-time mode.